thisisobate/kyverno-website/src/content/docs/policies/other/check-serviceaccount/check-serviceaccount.md

     - name: check-sa
       match:
         any:
           - resources:
               kinds:
                 - Pod
       preconditions:
         all:
-        - key: "{{serviceAccountName}}"
+          - key: '{{serviceAccountName}}'
             operator: Equals
-          value: "*?"
+            value: '*?'
-        - key: "{{request.operation}}"
+          - key: '{{request.operation}}'
             operator: Equals
             value: CREATE
       validate:
-        message: "The ServiceAccount used to create this Pod is confined to using the same account when running the Pod."
+        message: 'The ServiceAccount used to create this Pod is confined to using the same account when running the Pod.'
         pattern:
           spec:
-            serviceAccountName: "{{serviceAccountName}}"
+            serviceAccountName: '{{serviceAccountName}}'
 ```